robertalmaguer2000/puppeteer-get-netflix-categories/readme.md

 # Puppeteer Netflix Categories

-> Runs a puppeteer script to scrap and download all categories in a json file.
+> Runs a puppeteer script to scrap and download all netflix categories in a json file.

 ## Install